 - For groundtruthing surveys:

 - In cold, wet weather, be sure to choose shoes that will keep your feet warm and dry.
 Waterproof hiking boots (like these or these) are great options.

 - In warm weather, non-waterproof hiking boots (like these) or trail running shoes (like these) are great options.
 In warm weather, these will keep your feet drier and cooler than waterproof boots

 - Since most of our fieldwork is off-trail, be sure to bring long sleeves and long pants.
 This will protect you from ticks and mosquito bites and from getting scratched by branches and other plants.

 - Thicker clothes (like Carhartts) tend to hold up better than lightweight hiking clothes (like these pants).

-- Winter/cold and wet weather
+- In cold and wet weather:

 - Be sure to bring a warm hat, gloves (waterproof if it’s raining/snowing), and lots of layers of warm clothes.
-Hand and Toe Warmers can help a lot!
+Hand and toe warmers can help a lot!

 - Choosing non-cotton clothing and socks such as wool, fleece, and down will keep you warmer in cold, wet weather.

 - In hot weather, cotton is a great and breathable fabric